Stats from the ASL/KSL era

 Zerg rules the early game but struggles in the midgame.
 The late game is balanced.

-We can see that if the game ends quickly, that bodes well for Zerg.
+TvP winrate by game duration TvZ winrate by game duration PvZ winrate by game duration We can see that if the game ends quickly, that bodes well for Zerg.
 In TvZ, there is a clear trend of early victories being Zerg, midgame victories being Terran, and the late game being very even.
 Long games are quite evenly split in all three matchups.
 PvZ has a similar trend but with semi-long games being once again Zerg-favored.
+Moving on to spawn locations, we come to one of the most unambiguous findings of this study:

 Cross spawns is VERY BAD for Terran